Inventor, Entrepreneur, Author, MULTI-TASKer, San Francisco

 2. Where is your hometown?

 Not sure if I have one.
-I was born in Kokomo, IN but lived in 4 states before attending kindergarten in Louisiana.
+I was born in Kokomo, Indiana, USA but lived in 4 states before attending kindergarten in Louisiana.
 I spent my elementary school years in Georgia and junior high through college years in Texas.
 I was always the “Yankee” because I wasn’t “born and raised” in either state.
 My family is originally from the East Coast so I visited Philly, Pittsburgh, and Boston often and was always considered a “Southern Belle” around relatives.
 I finally felt at home in San Francisco, where I ended up after undergrad.
 Let’s say San Francisco is my hometown.

 3. What is your profession/career/title/self-label/designation?